 Please ask to see the Certificate of Kashrus when visiting all establishments.
-Current, valid up-to-date certificates are GREEN and they are valid through June 30, 2023.
+Current, valid up-to-date certificates are BLUE and they are valid through December 31, 2023.

 Kosher Miami Statement on Purchasing Chometz after Pesach 5783/2023